-Quill Lessons enables teachers to lead whole-class and small-group writing instruction.
-Teachers control interactive slides that contain writing prompts, and the entire class responds to each prompt.
-Each Quill Lessons activity provides a lesson plan, writing prompts, discussion topics, and a follow-up independent practice activity.
+Quill Lessons enable teachers to lead whole-class and small-group writing instruction.
+Teachers control interactive slides that contain writing prompts, and each student in a class responds to each prompt.
+Each Quill Lessons activity includes a Quill Lesson plan, writing prompts, discussion topics, and a follow-up independent-practice activity.

 Introduction to Quill Lessons Video

 This video provides a brief overview of Quill Lessons, including how to navigate the slides and the various features built into the tool.